 Accommodation is to be arranged by members directly, see below.

 Only financial members can participate in on-water paddling events and register for Rock N Roll.
 You will need to renew your membership for 2017 if you are have not already done so.
 If not a member, information on joining is here.

 The NSWSKC was established in 1989 by a group of enthusiastic paddlers to further the sport of Sea Kayaking in NSW.

 The most important aspects of the Club are the organised trips, training sessions (day trips and weekend sessions are held with qualified leaders and instructors), social activities and the club magazine, Salt which is published 3 to 4 times per year.

 Membership of the club puts you in touch with many other paddlers state-wide.

 Events and club trips are advertised on our calendar.
-These trips include training and safety days, day tours and expeditions.
+These trips include training and trips.
 In order to take part in club activities, you must be a member of the NSWSKC.

-The membership year is from March to end February (to coincide with the annual event Rock'n'Roll).
+The membership year is from January to the end of December.

-Detailed membership costs are set out on the How to Join.
+Detailed membership costs are set out on the Membership Information page.